sunday00/nest-start-logger/README.md

 # nest-start-logger

-# like this in package json
+# like this in package json - usage
 ```json
 {
   "dependencies": {